 Are you ready for my complete Icelandic Glacial water review?
 I promise it’s going to be a fun ride from start to finish.
 I’ll tell you upfront that Icelandic Glacial water is one of the more interesting water brands I’ve come across, and I’ve reviewed a long list of ’em.

 Plus, I’ll help you decide if Icelandic Glacial is the brand for you or are there better brands to quench your thirst?
-Perhaps there are brands that’ll provide you with more of those alkaline water benefits everyone is after these days?

 Let’s start my Icelandic Glacial water review with one of the more exciting parts of the story: the pH test.